apache/mxnet/docs/tutorials/gluon/naming.md

 To manage the names of nested Blocks, each Block has a `name_scope` attached to it.
 All Blocks created within a name scope will have its parent Block's prefix prepended to its name.

-Let's demonstrate this by first define a simple neural net:
+Let's demonstrate this by first defining a simple neural net:

 ```python